Quick reference guide

 In the absence of prior approval for certain cross-border transactions, the South African target company/borrower may not be permitted to remit funds to non-resident shareholders/lenders.

-The procedure for seeking approval from the exchange control authorities primarily involves the submission of a written application and supporting documents through one of South Africa's licensed foreign exchange dealers appointed as such by the South African Reserve Bank.
+The procedure for seeking approval from the exchange control authorities primarily involves the submission of a written application and supporting documents through one of South Africa's licensed foreign exchange dealers (i.e. licensed commercial banks appointed by the South African Reserve Bank) appointed as authorised dealers by the South African Reserve Bank.
+In some cases, the authorised dealer may refer the application to the Financial Surveillance Department for specific consent.

 Other regulatory or government approvals